Dentists - Frequently Asked Questions

 Dentures

-Repairs to dentures remain free of charge.
-If you lose or damage your dentures beyond repair, it will cost £58.50 to replace them.
+Repairs to dentures are free of charge.
+If you lose or damage your dentures beyond repair, it will cost £78.00 to replace them.
+This does not apply if your dentures are damaged due to wear and tear.

 What is a dental emergency?

-The following are classed as emergencies, and you are advised to see your regular dentist or contact NHS Wales 111:
+The following conditions are classed as emergencies, and you are advised to attend A&E if you have:

-• Serious cuts to the lips or gums
+• serious cuts to the mouth or lips

-The NHS Wales operates an independent process for raising concerns and complaints called ‘Putting Things Right’ More information on the ‘Putting Things Right’ process can be found here.
+NHS Wales operates an independent process for raising concerns and complaints called ‘Putting Things Right’.
+More information on the ‘Putting Things Right’ process can be found here.

-Under Putting Things Right, if you wish to complain about any aspect of the services provided by your dental practice, you should raise these concerns directly with your dental practice, or via the practice manager, within 12 months of the incident or problem occurring.
-If you do not want to deal with the practice directly, you can contact the concerns team at your local Health Board instead.
-Your local Community Health Council can also provide free confidential advice and support to patients who have a complaint about NHS services.
+If you wish to complain about any aspect of the services provided by your dental practice, you should raise these concerns directly with your dental practice, or via the practice manager, within 12 months of the incident or problem occurring.
+If you do not want to deal with the practice directly, you can contact the Concerns Team at your local Health Board.

 How do I complain about a private dentist?

-The Dental Complaints Service has been set up to assist private dental patients and dental professionals resolve complaints about private dental services.
-To seek their help with a dental complaint, telephone 020 8253 0800 in office hours (Monday to Friday 9am - 5pm) or complete a form via their website www.dentalcomplaints.org.uk
+The Dental Complaints Service assist private dental patients and dentists resolve complaints about private dental services.
+To seek their help with a dental complaint, telephone 020 8253 0800 (Monday to Friday 9am - 5pm) or complete a form via their website www.dentalcomplaints.org.uk.

 Am I entitled to see my dental records?

 NHS and private patients have a right to copies of their dental records.
-To obtain copies patients should make a written request to the dentist and, in certain circumstances, provide proof of identity.
+To obtain copies make a written request to the dental practice.
 You may be required to pay a fee for obtaining your records (up to £50 for manually held records and up to £10 for computer held records).
 This is to cover administration costs.
-The dentist must normally supply copies of the requested record within 40 days.
+The dental practice must supply copies of the requested record within 40 days.